SLdragon/wiki-teamsfx/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

 These new features will require an update to your existing project structure.
 Teams Toolkit can automatically upgrade your project with your consent.

-> Please note that the new features will be enabled by default in the future release of Teams Toolkit.
-We thrive to make Teams Toolkit compatible with existing projects but long-term backwards compatibility is not 100% guaranteed, thus we strongly recommend updating your project configurations to continue using the latest Teams Toolkit.

 ## FAQ about the upgrade
 ### Q: Will the upgrade impact my source code?